SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/portfolios.md

 ## Portfolios Home Page

 The Portfolio Home Page is the central place for managers and tech leads to keep an eye on the Releasability of the projects under their supervision.
-Releasability is based on the project's quality gate: Passed is releasable and Failed is not.
+Releasability is based on the portfolio's projects' [quality gates](/user-guide/quality-gates/).
 Each Portfolio home page offers an aggregate view of the releasability of all projects in the Portfolio.

-At the top of the page, you can easily see whether the overall Portfolio is currently rated as releasable and if any projects in the Portfolio have failed their Quality Gate.
-And the Reliability, Security Vulnerabilities, Security Review, and Maintainability ratings show the overall health of the Portfolio in these three domains, along with an indicator of the worst-performing project(s) in each domain.
-Note that Portfolios only focus on projects' main branches.
+At the top of the page, you can  see the overall releasablilty of the Portfolio, a graph showing the releasability trend, and the number of project branches that are failing and passing their quality gate.

-For each domain, you'll see:

-* the rating (see [Metric Definitions](/user-guide/metric-definitions/) for more details about how they are computed)
-* an indicator of when the rating last changed
-* an indicator of the worst-performing project(s) in the domain
+The Reliability, Security Vulnerabilities, Security Review, and Maintainability ratings show the overall health of the Portfolio on both New Code and Overall Code.

+Below the New Code rating for each metric, you'll see how many project branches are at risk and how many are doing well.

+Below the Overall Code rating, you'll see a graph showing the trend for each metric.
+Additionally, you'll see the number of at risk project branches.

 ## Releasability Rating